saltyorg/docs/docs/sandbox/apps/node-red.md

 ## What is it?

-[Node Red](https://www.node-red.org/) is a self-hosted audio book and podcast server.
+[Node Red](https://www.node-red.org/) is a flow-based development tool for visual programming developed originally by IBM for wiring together hardware devices, APIs and online services as part of the Internet of Things.

-!!!info
+!!! warning
-    By default, the role is NOT protected behind your Authelia/SSO middleware.
+    By default, the role is protected behind your Authelia/SSO middleware.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|